goswamiprad/LearningMachine/README.md

 Only PRs with real contribution will be merged.
 Try not to consider it as a spam repository.
 Notify us in the issue column if you find anything wrong.
 Enjoy contributing.<b>

+# Contribution
+<b>You can also create a new folder if you want to share something different. <br>Like DSA algorithms in other languages or Leetcode problems etc.<b>